k2view-academy/K2View-Academy/articles/TDM/tdm_gui/17_load_task_regular_mode.md

 - **Sync New Data** - this is the default option (Sync ON).
 - **Do Not Sync From Source Data** - get the data from the TDM warehouse (Fabric) and do not sync it from the data source (Sync OFF).
-- **Refresh all Data from Source** - extract the the data source whenever the task is executed (Sync FORCE).
+- **Refresh all Data from Source** - extract the data source whenever the task is executed (Sync FORCE).

 Notes: